-The OCO has the responsibility to determine which predominant NAICS code applies to a task order Solicitation, whether or not the task order is unrestricted or set-aside, including the type of socio-economic set-aside if applicable, and whether or not the Solicitation is sole-source or competitive.
-If the Solicitation could be classified in two or more NAICS codes with the same or different size standard, the OCO shall only apply the OASIS SB Pool NAICS code and corresponding size standard for the industry accounting for the greatest percentage of anticipated task order price/cost.
+The OCO has the responsibility to determine which predominant NAICS code applies to a task order solicitation, whether or not the task order is unrestricted or set-aside, including the type of socio-economic set-aside if applicable, and whether or not the solicitation is sole-source or competitive.
+Under this unrestricted contract, a task order cannot be a set-aside or a socio-economic set-aside.
+If the solicitation could be classified in two or more NAICS codes with the same or different size standard, the OCO shall only apply the OASIS Unrestricted Pool 5b NAICS code and corresponding size standard for the industry accounting for the greatest percentage of anticipated task order price/cost.

-Under this contract, the OCO must identify a predominant OASIS SB NAICS Code and Business Size Standard from the table below in the task order Solicitation.
+Under this contract, the OCO must identify a predominant OASIS Unrestricted Pool 5b NAICS Code and 1,250 Employee Business Size Standard from the table below in the task order solicitation.

-The OCO must provide fair opportunity to all Contractors under the applicable OASIS SB Pool for Solicitation purposes, unless an exception to fair opportunity under OASIS SB has been properly executed.
+The OCO must provide fair opportunity to all Contractors under OASIS Unrestricted Pool 5b for solicitation purposes, unless an exception to fair opportunity under Pool 5b has been properly executed.
 Ordering Procedures at FAR 16.505 apply.

-Only OASIS SB NAICS Codes below are eligible to be selected as the predominant NAICS Code for task orders solicited under this contract and only OASIS SB Contractors are eligible to receive Solicitations and task order awards under this contract.
+Only OASIS Unrestricted Pool 5b NAICS Codes are eligible to be selected as the predominant NAICS Code for task orders solicited under this contract and only OASIS Unrestricted Pool 5b Contractors are eligible to receive solicitations and task order awards under this contract.